lingtalfi/Light/doc/pages/light-application-recommended-structure.md

     /config:                                # contains configuration of the app /services:                          # contains the services of the light app
             - /Light_MyPlugin.byml          # an example config file
+        /data:                              # is reserved for plugins which needs to store their configuration in files.
+            - /Light_MyPlugin/              # an example of configuration data directory for a given plugin

     /templates:                             # a directory containing templates of the light plugins, and/or templates in general
         /Light_MyPlugin:                    # the directory containing templates for the Light_MyPlugin plugin